smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 In working on the code I had seen a small issue with the serialization early on that I introduced a small change (*cough* hack *cough*) to work around.
+The data was causing a circular reference while serializing which I adjusted to ignore since I knew that our input data did not have any circular references.
 The serialization output looked about the same as the bad message above but wrote it off at the time.

 Okay, now back to digging into the issue.